 Switzer, Carl 'Alfalfa' b.
 August 7, 1927 d.
 January 21, 1959 Actor.
 He is best remembered for his role of ‘Alfalfa' in the "Our Gang" series of comedies.
 His trademark off-key singing and straightened stuck-up hair endeared him to a generation of viewers.
 Born in Paris, Illinois, he was selected to play the role of ‘Alfalfa' in the "Our Gang" comedies, which began in 1935 with "Beginner's Luck" and ended in 1940 with "The Big Premier."
 Off-screen, he had the image of a problem child, playing pranks on his fellow child actors, and much was made in the...[Read More] (Bio by: Kit and Morgan Benson) Cause of death: Homicide (self-defense) Hollywood Forever Cemetery, Hollywood, Los Angeles County, California, USA Plot: Garden of Memory (formerly Section 6), grave 6, lot 26 GPS coordinates: 34.0891724, -118.3195419 (hddd.dddd)

 Thomas, William 'Buckwheat' b.
 March 12, 1931 d.
-October 10, 1980 One of the most popular of "The Little Rascals".
+October 10, 1980 Actor.
+He was one of the most popular of "The Little Rascals".
 Thomas played Buckwheat in 93 "Our Gang" films, beginning in 1934.
 Conceived as a replacement for Matthew "Stymie" Beard, Buckwheat was originally an androgynous character with a tangle of braids, but with time he assumed his true gender and standard costume of floppy hat, striped shirt, and tattered pants precariously held up by one suspender.
-His garbled English---punctuated by his signature exclamation, "Otay!"---belied a craftiness that put...[Read More] (Bio by: Bobb Edwards) Cause of death: Heart attack Inglewood Park Cemetery, Inglewood, Los Angeles County, California, USA Plot: Acacia Slope Plot, Lot 773, Grave D. In Northeast corner of plot, next to roadway and directly across from Fairhaven Plot GPS coordinates: 33.9640007, -118.3370972 (hddd.dddd)
+His garbled English---punctuated by his signature exclamation, "Otay!"---belied a...[Read More] (Bio by: Bobb Edwards) Cause of death: Heart attack Inglewood Park Cemetery, Inglewood, Los Angeles County, California, USA Plot: Acacia Slope Plot, Lot 773, Grave D. In Northeast corner of plot, next to roadway and directly across from Fairhaven Plot GPS coordinates: 33.9640007, -118.3370972 (hddd.dddd)